michaeljoseph/hyperiondev-freelancer/section-a/README.md

 ### Correctness

-I'm not sure if you attempted to test or execute your solution, but when I tried I got the following error messages:
+I'm not sure if you attempted to test or execute your solution, but when I tried I got the following error message:

 ```bash
 🕙 2022-12-08 10:48:47  ❯ python anagram.py